 You played a video game – Counterstrike – professionally, before entering SEO.
 Did your Counterstrike days influence how you do SEO?

-Yes, I definitely learned and acquired a lot of skills (that actually became a habit) from playing the game in Pro-level.
+Yes, I definitely learned and acquired a lot of skills (that actually became a habit) from playing the game at Pro-level.
 Counterstrike is a tactical first-person shooting game that highly depends on timing and precision (on how you shoot/attack your opponents to win rounds), and to be able to win games will extremely require teamwork, given that I played the game for 7 years, there are several remarkable attributes that I’m really thankful to have learned from that experience:

 - Basic leadership – which mostly comes down to how you can maximize your teammates’ unique skills and specialties, calling plays and on boosting their morale when in crucial situations.

-- Competitiveness – since we compete with other teams, it’s given that most gamers will easily possess this trait, and I think that this is a driving force which makes people great at what they do.
+- Competitiveness – since we compete with other teams, it’s given that most gamers will easily possess this trait, and I think that this is a driving force that makes people great at what they do.

 - React, adapt and strategize in real-time – the game required us to think and act fast, as it’s important to react, adapt and outsmart our opponents’ plays, especially when they are gaining the momentum in winning rounds.
 This pretty much happens in the search industry as well, when game-changing updates occur, we SEOs need to react fast on how to reorganize or how to make our next strategies immune to future updates.